Mountain Village Police Department

 Happy To Help

 Most police reports – accident and incident – are public information, and can be obtained by filling out a request form.
 If you cannot come directly to the Police Department, records can be obtained by mail.
 To request a form, contact the Police Department during business hours and we can mail, fax or email it to you.
-The completed form must be sent with an original signature.
-Sorry, reports cannot be faxed.
 There is a fee for this service, depending on the number of pages, photos, research, etc.